 For the decades that Pokémon has been around, it has grown immensely popular.
 The simple company one person created in Japan in the early ’90s has become a household name worldwide.
 From trading cards to apparel, Pokémon is everywhere and in every store.
 You may find yourself wondering who owns Pokémon.

 As a whole, Nintendo owns a percentage of the Pokemon brand.
 The "Pokémon Company" is the official owner and operator of the Pokémon brand and license.
 It consists of three organizations: Nintendo, Creatures, and Game Freak.
 Each of them is responsible for a different part of The Pokémon Company.

 It is a common misconception that Pokémon is owned solely by Nintendo.

-After a while, Pokémon games could only on Nintendo gaming devices.
+For a while, Pokémon games could only be on Nintendo gaming devices.

 While it is partially true that Nintendo doesn’t fully own the company, there is more to The Pokémon Company than one may believe.

 Read on to find out everything you need to know about the owners of the famous brand, Pokémon.